Legal Foundations of Liens in Massachusetts

 What Legal Entities Can File a Lien?

-Certain entities, like creditors in Massachusetts, can file a lien on a home.
-The Massachusetts lien statute outlines the procedures to ensure a lien is valid.
-Typically, creditors, contractors, or subcontractors can start this process according to the Massachusetts legal lien procedure.
+Creditors in Massachusetts can file a lien on a home, and so can a few other parties.
+The Massachusetts lien statute lays out what keeps a lien valid.
+In practice, creditors, contractors, and subcontractors are the ones who kick off the Massachusetts legal lien procedure.

 Who Qualifies to Place a Lien?

-Contractors and subcontractors have the right to place and enforce liens in Massachusetts.
-They must meet specific requirements to establish their contractor or subcontractor lien rights to do this.
-Once you meet these criteria, you can enforce a lien in Massachusetts by following the appropriate legal steps.
+Contractors and subcontractors can place and enforce liens in Massachusetts, provided they meet the requirements that establish contractor or subcontractor lien rights.
+Meet those criteria and you can enforce a lien in Massachusetts through the proper legal steps.

 How Does the Filing Process Begin?